L0rentz/RPG_Blind_Jump_C/README.md

 - At stage 5 you have to kill 40 enemies to be able to use the teleporter.
 - A tutorial will tell you how to play when you launch a new game, you can skip any chatbox by pressing ENTER.

-# My RPG - It's your turn to create you final fantaisy
+# My RPG - It's your turn to create your final fantaisy

 - **Binary name:** my_rpg
 - **Language:** C